 Important components of the early planning were communications with the United Way of McLean County’s Board of Directors and staff.
 The United Way’s Director of Planned Giving and Development was previously employed with the United Way State Office in Michigan, a state in which the United Way organizations work closely with community foundations.
 This individual was an enthusiastic supporter of the new Community Foundation of McLean County.
 The Chairman of the United Way Board of Directors held the fourth ex-officio seat on the Community Foundation board.

 In November 2018, IPCF moved from its longtime location in the Flanagan State Bank building in Bloomington to the Foundry at 915 E. Washington St., Suite 2, Bloomington, IL 61701, above the Gingerbread House.
 The location is also the home of the Shirk Family Foundation.

 IPCF is also a member of the Alliance of Illinois Community Foundations, a consortium of community foundations throughout the state.
 The Alliance’s objectives are to educate the public on the role and purpose of community foundations, provide a forum for sharing best practices in grantmaking, stewardship, and donor services, encourage adherence to National Standards prescribed by the Council on Foundations, and develop a link between Alliance members, legislative and government officials, and the citizens of Illinois to inspire charitable giving.

-The current Board President is Aaron Hays.
-Past Presidents are David Anderson, Barbara Nathan, Barry Weer, Darrell Hartweg, Richard Stroyan, Steve Timmermann, Paul Harmon, Susan Hoblit, Tim Leighton and Paul Harmon.
+The current Board President is Erin Rogers.
+Past Presidents are David Anderson, Barbara Nathan, Barry Weer, Darrell Hartweg, Richard Stroyan, Steve Timmermann, Paul Harmon, Susan Hoblit, Tim Leighton, Paul Harmon and Aaron Hays.
 The current Executive Director is Greg Meyer.
 Past Executive Directors are Carole Ringer, Myra Gordon and Ruth Ann Fraker (interim).
+See more about our Leadership.